Want to know more about cannabis and driving? Ask your budtender.

 Why budtenders?

-The course — a series of educational lessons and quick quizzes — provides cannabis industry workers with the necessary tools to persuade consumers to make smart choices, find alternatives to driving high and understand reasons why they should.
-It also talks about pressing issues that aren’t talked about enough, like multi-substance impairment also known as polyconsumption.
-A large percentage of DUIs involving cannabis also involved other substances, most commonly alcohol.
+It also talks about pressing issues that aren’t discussed enough, like multi-substance impairment, also known as polyconsumption, and “cross-fading” (or getting “crossed”).
+A large percentage of DUIs involving cannabis also involve other substances, most commonly alcohol.

-A few key takeaways from the course are:
+A few key takeaways from the course include:

-- You can get a DUI if you’re impaired by marijuana.
+- Can I get a DUI for driving high?
+Yes, you can get a DUI if you’re impaired by marijuana.

-- Cannabis impairs the brain and physiological functions critical to driving, like reaction time, decision-making skills and peripheral vision.
+- If you feel different, you drive different.
+Cannabis impairs functions critical to driving, like reaction time, decision-making and peripheral vision.

 - This is a very real and serious issue — data from law enforcement agencies show that people are dying on Colorado roads due to cannabis and multi-substance impairment.

-- Strategies to avoid putting yourself or others at risk: take a rideshare, just stay home and know how long you need to wait after consuming to drive.
+- Strategies to avoid putting yourself or others at risk include using a ride-share service, calling a sober friend, just staying home, and knowing how long you need to wait after consuming to drive.

 To access CDOT’s cannabis-impaired driving course on Learn Brands, visit learnbrands.com to log in or sign up for an account.